davidjdriver/Driven/binaries/README.md

-Driven
+Driven\binaries
 =======

-It's a pun on my name.
-This is just a place for me to put stuff.
-If you like it, feel free to use it.
-Most of theses ideas are not unique to me.
-Some of them may be dated.
+A place to put binaries that are not mine or derived from this source code.